MCP Usage Guide¶

 Focus only on findings that touch changed files and rank them by priority.

-Run codeclone through MCP and preview gating with fail_on_new plus a zero clone threshold.
+Run codeclone through MCP and preview gating with fail_on_new.

 Explain the exact reasons.
 Do not change any files.